 What Is Water Remediation?

 Reversing water damage involves three phases: mitigation, remediation and restoration.
-Most property owners are familiar with restoration.
+Most property owners are familiar with water restoration.
 This step returns affected areas and materials to their original condition.

 Water remediation covers cleaning, drying, sanitizing and repairing.
 This critical part of the process serves as a bridge connecting initial mitigation and final restoration.